FRosner/spawncamping-dds/README.md

 ### Get Data-Driven Spark

-You can either grab the [latest release artifact](https://github.com/FRosner/spawncamping-dds/releases) or build from source (`sbt build`).
+You can either grab the [latest release artifact](https://github.com/FRosner/spawncamping-dds/releases), use the most recent [SNAPSHOT](http://spawncamping-dds-snapshots.s3-website-us-east-1.amazonaws.com/) or build from source (`sbt build`).
 Data-Driven Spark is currently developed and built against Spark 1.2, but can be run against other compatible/minor releases.
 It can be cross built against Scala version 2.10 and 2.11, depending on which version was used to build your Spark.

 ### Contribution